Eyelid itchy allergy: understanding, causes, and treatment

 Cosmetics: Certain ingredients in makeup, skincare products, or eye drops can cause allergic reactions in individuals with sensitivities.

-See also article Allergy austin today: understanding and managing seasonal allergies
+See also article Allergy with cold: understanding the connection

 Symptoms